ying-tang/help-documentation/_drafts/WIP_Customer_3.1.0_Release_Notes.md

 3. [Storage Performance Improvements](#storage-performance-improvements): The Jewel release of CEPH has been implemented to provide approximately a 30% storage performance improvement.

-3. [An update for IBM Blue Box Cloud Images](#regular-updates): Our Cloud Images have been updated..
+3. [An update for IBM Blue Box Cloud Images](#regular-updates): Our Cloud Images have been updated.

-4. [Support for containers]: We now have a Container service that offers a managed, scalable, solution for container orchestration, with support for Docker Compose.
+4. [Support for containers](#containers): We now have a Container service that offers a managed, scalable, solution for container orchestration, with support for Docker Compose.

 **IBM Blue Box 3.1.0 Dedicated Cloud features:**